StephanRaab/DartPractice/README.md

 ## Knockout Doubles

-Throw first dart at Bull.
+Throw first dart at Bull:

 1. If you hit Bull, proceed to throw 2 darts at whichever double you'd like.